AlejandrVilla/Final_Project_Software_Engineer/README.md

 ```

 ## Declared intentions
+Constraints:
+- Existence of a run-time typechecker
+- Procedures and functions declare what types of arguments they expect

+If callers send arguments of types that are't expected, the procedures/functions are not executed
 Cuando un nuevo link se va añadir a la entidad evento, esta debe contener la "www" dentro de la cadena, sinó esta no sería válida
 El archivo es
 ```